Data Centers in Lübeck

 Natural Disaster Risk

-Lübeck maintains a low overall risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-The primary environmental hazards are specific and manageable with modern infrastructure design.
+Lübeck has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This stability is a key advantage for critical infrastructure requiring maximum uptime.